 “Kiyro, help me carry the glass of milk.
 Go place them on the table near the fireplace.”
 She turned around and handed it to him.
 “Try not to spill it.”

 “Yes, mom.”
-He happily took both glass of milk and carefully walked towards the living room.
+He happily took both glasses of milk and carefully walked towards the living room.
 There he saw Kyle, his twin brother, hunched over on the desk doing homework in front of the burning fireplace.
-Warmth hit his body, making him feel toasty.
+The warmth hit his body, making him feel toasty.
 With careful hands, he placed the glass of milk on the table.
 Kyle graciously took the milk from Kiyro and took a sip of it.

 “Did mom finish baking the cookies?”
 Kyle asked hopefully.